 Over the past three decades there have been numerous ground-, air- and space-based near-surface soil moisture remote sensing studies using visible, thermal-infrared (surface temperature) and microwave (passive and active) electromagnetic radiation.
 Of these, L-band microwave has proven to be the most promising approach due to its all-weather capability and direct relationship with soil moisture through the soil dielectric constant, and due to it being in a protected Earth observation band.
 However, it suffers from being a low-resolution measurement, which has led to research on enhancement of spatial resolution by downscaling the passive microwave measurements at L-band.
-Moreover, another current fundamental limitation is that L-band remote sensing technology can only provide moisture information on the top approximately 5 cm layer of soil at most, being one-tenth to one-quarter of the wavelength (21 cm at L-band; 1.4 GHz) using the current soil moisture dedicated missions of NASA and ESA.
-Consequently, this project will demonstrate a new state-of-the-art satellite concept that will provide soil moisture data for the top 15cm layer (rather than 5cm) of soil at high spatial resolution, by combining P-band (40 cm; 750 MHz).
-Moreover, it will demonstrate the potential for downscaling the L-band radiometer measurements using K-band (Ka: 0.08cm, 36.5GHz).
+Moreover, another current fundamental limitation is that L-band remote sensing technology can only provide moisture information on the top approximately 5 cm layer of soil at most, being onetenth to one-quarter of the wavelength (21 cm at L-band; 1.4 GHz) using the current soil moisture dedicated missions of NASA and ESA.
+Consequently, this project will demonstrate a new state-ofthe-art satellite concept that will provide soil moisture data for the top 15cm layer (rather than 5cm) of soil at high spatial resolution, by using P-band (40 cm; 750 MHz) and/or combining P- and L-band observations.
+Moreover, it will demonstrate the potential for downscaling the radiometer measurements using K-band (Ka: 0.08cm, 36.5GHz) radiometer, or L-band (1.24 GHz) and/or P-band (440MHz / 860 MHz) radar.
+With this radar approach being the focus of a newly approved ARC grant (DP210100430) and the P-band radar still under commissioning, trial radar flights will be interleaved with the primary radiometer flights of PRISM21.

-Not only would P-band provide soil moisture information on a soil layer thickness that more closely relates to that affecting crop and pasture growth, but it is expected to produce greater spatial coverage with improved accuracy to that from L-band.
+It is postulated that P-band radiometer observations will not only provide soil moisture information on a soil layer thickness that more closely relates to that affecting crop and pasture growth, but that it will produce greater spatial coverage with improved accuracy to that from L-band.
 This is because P-band should be less affected by surface roughness conditions and have a reduced attenuation by the overlaying vegetation.
-The PRISM project will demonstrate the expected improvements in applications, by contrasting results from the use of L- and P-band constraint in model simulations, as well as evaluating the downscaling algorithm from the combination of L- and K-band radiometers.
-Therefore, this project seeks to undertake a complete end-to-end evaluation of P-/L-/K-band radiometer soil moisture remote sensing readiness for the next-generation soil moisture satellite missions.
+The PRISM project will demonstrate the expected improvements in applications, by contrasting results from the use of L- and P-band constraint in model simulations, as well as evaluating the downscaling algorithms from the combination of active and passive sensors.
+Therefore, these projects seeks to undertake a complete end-to-end evaluation of P-/L-band radar/radiometer soil moisture remote sensing readiness for the next-generation soil moisture satellite missions.
 It also represents Australia's commitment to Earth observation and a realisation that we cannot rely on others to determine the future of such an important observing capability for us.

-The PRISM field campaigns stem from the availability of a dedicated airborne remote sensing capability, which allows us to have a sensor combination on a single aircraft, that provides high resolution multi-frequency passive microwave remote sensing capabilities at P-/L- and K-band.
-The facility includes the Polarimetric P-band Multi-beam Radiometer (PPMR), Polarimetric L-band Multi-beam Radiometer (PLMR) and the Polarimetric K-band Scanning Radiometer (PKSR).
+The PRISM field campaigns stem from the availability of a dedicated airborne remote sensing capability, which allows us to have a sensor combination on a single aircraft, that provides high resolution multi-frequency passive and active microwave remote sensing capabilities at P- and L-band.
+The facility includes the Polarimetric P-band Multi-beam Radiometer (PPMR), Polarimetric L-band Multi-beam Radiometer (PLMR), the Polarimetric L-band Imaging SAR (PLIS), and Polarimetric P-band Imaging SAR (PPIS).